doublemoulinet/Morrowind-Modular-Mod-Guide/VISUALS.md

 1. [Furn_overhang_18__smoooooth](https://www.nexusmods.com/morrowind/mods/45939?)
 	- Download the main file "furn_overhang_18_smooooooth" and install normally
 1. [MWSE Blood Diversity](https://www.nexusmods.com/morrowind/mods/47913)
+	- Install both the "00 Core" option and the texture version of your choice ("01 vanilla-friendly textures" for vanilla textures; "02 R-zero's textures" for Intelligent Textures)
 	- Be sure to read the readme and update your Morrowind.ini as directed.
 You can comment out the default Morrowind.ini "[Blood]" entries with semicolons (;) or dashes (--) and paste the mod's ini changes underneath.
-	- The "main.lua" has a leftover debug function.
-Open the file and delete the following line (line 37):

-			mwse.log("[Blood Diversity] Setting blood to type %d for %s", bloodOverride, object)
 1. [Near Vanilla Road Sign Replacer](https://www.nexusmods.com/morrowind/mods/44957?)
 	- Activate "00 Core" and "01 Vvardenfell only"
 1. [No Translation Tooltips](https://www.nexusmods.com/morrowind/mods/48540?)